 A trigger point may only affect a small area of muscle, yet that one tiny spot can trigger significant pain and limit your movement.
 The doctors at the Pain Institute of Southern Arizona (PISA) provide trigger point injections that relax the muscle and reduce inflammation, giving you immediate and long-term relief.
 To have your muscle pain evaluated or to learn more about trigger point injections, call one of the offices throughout Tucson, Oro Valley, Green Valley, Safford, Benson and Willcox, Arizona, or use the online booking feature.
+You can also visit Regional Pain Institute in Apache Junction, San Tan Valley, and Gilbert, Arizona, a division of the Pain Institute of Southern Arizona.

 A trigger point is a tight knot that develops in a muscle or the fascia, which is the connective tissues covering your muscles and organs.
 You can develop a single trigger point, or several knots, along a band of muscles.
 If your trigger point causes chronic pain, the condition is called myofascial pain syndrome.